Description

 Risk and Exploitability

-The CVSS score of 7.5 indicates a high‑severity flaw, while the EPSS score of less than 1%% suggests a low probability of exploitation at this time.
+The CVSS score of 7.5 indicates a high‑severity flaw, while the EPSS score of 22% suggests a moderate to high probability of exploitation at this time.
 The vulnerability is not listed in the CISA KEV catalog.
-Attackers can exploit it remotely by sending a crafted request containing an external image link that the server will attempt to fetch, hence the likely attack vector is an unauthenticated HTTP request with a Markdown payload.
-No additional conditions are required beyond access to the VLM mode of the inference service.
+Attackers can exploit it remotely by sending an unauthenticated HTTP request containing a Markdown image link; the server will attempt to fetch the image, consuming network, memory, and CPU resources, which can lead to a denial of service or host crash.

 Remediation